-Appreciate developments at the forefront of some areas of chemical sciences.
+3. Demonstrate Abroad appreciation of developments at the forefront of some areas of chemical sciences.

-Ability to demonstrate knowledge and understanding of essential facts, concepts, principles and theories relating to the subject and to apply such knowledge and understanding to the solution of qualitative and quantitative problems.
+4. Demonstrate comprehensive knowledge and understanding of essential facts, concepts, principles and theories relating to the subject and to apply such knowledge and understanding to the solution of qualitative and quantitative problems.

-Ability to recognise and analyse problems and plan strategies for their solution by the evaluation, interpretation and synthesis of scientific information and data.
+5. Recognise and analyse problems and plan strategies for their solution by the evaluation, interpretation and synthesis of scientific information and data.

-The ability to collate, interpret and explain the significance and underlying theory of experimental data, including an assessment of limits of accuracy.
+8. Demonstrate the ability to collate, interpret and explain the significance and underlying theory of experimental data, including an assessment of limits of accuracy.
 Ability to make use of appropriate texts, or other learning resources as part of managing their own learning.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.